osho81/fruitful/README.md

 # fruitful
 Candy crush like game, with fruits and with slightly different rules:

-a) each move (from one square to another) cost 5 points.
+a) Each move (from one square to another) cost 5 points.
 b) 3 fruits in a row gives 3points, 4 in a row gives 12 points, and 5 in a row gives 25 points.
-c) game time is limite (time elapsed and left is visualized a progressing bar).
+c) Game time is limited (time elapsed and time left is visualized as a progressing bar).

 Since each move costs points, strategy is needed for highest possible points within the game time.